TheBicPen/osu-lazer-bot/README.md

 - My computer broke and I don't want to spend time setting this up again
 - [osu-bot](https://github.com/christopher-dG/osu-bot) makes this obsolete
 - The time spent running this service isn't worth it given the low view count

+## Usage
+Search for references to 'creds/' in the code and fill in those files with the required info.
+You will need Reddit and Youtube API tokens.